vonglasow/atoum-documentation/source/en/written_help.rst

 In the previous example, unlike ``dump()`` that  systematically causing the display to standard output of the contents of the variables that are passed as argument, the anonymous function passed as an argument will cause the display of the contents of the variable ``foo`` if one of the assertions is in failure.

-Bien évidemment, il est possible de faire appel plusieurs fois à ``executeOnFailure()`` dans une même méthode de test pour définir plusieurs fonctions anonymes différentes devant être exécutées en cas d'échec du test.
+Of course, it's possible to call several times ``executeOnFailure()`` in the same test method to defined several closure to be executed if the test fails.

 .. important::
-   La méthode ``executeOnFailure`` n'est activée que si vous lancez les tests avec l'argument ``--debug``.
+   The method ``executeOnFailure`` is enabled only if you run the tests with the argument ``--debug``.
 Ontherwise, this method will be totally ignored.

 The initialization methods